pyjanitor-devs/pyjanitor/docs/CONTRIBUTION_TYPES.rst

 .. note::

    We may go back-and-forth a few times on the docstring.
-   The docstring is a very important part of developer documentation;
+   The docstring is a particularly important part of developer documentation;
    therefore, we may want much more detail than you are used to providing.
    This is for maintenance purposes:
    Contributions from new contributors frequently end up being maintained by